Application UI Manager

-The default View that is initially applied to the Document Manager as you drop this component onto your form.
-Allows you to implement MDI (multi document interface) where child Documents are presented as tabs.
-End-users can drag tab headers to re-arrange documents, group them into either vertical or horizontal groups, drag them away to make these Documents floating.
+The default View that is initially applied to the Document Manager when you drop this component onto your form.
+This View allows you to implement an MDI (multi document interface) where child Documents are displayed as tabs.
+End users can drag tab headers to rearrange documents, group them into either vertical or horizontal groups, and drag them away to make these Documents floating.

 Another View that supports the MDI concept.
-The Native MDI View is similar to the Tabbed View, except for all documents that belong to this View are displayed as floating windows rather than tabs.
-Each floating document can be maximized to occupy the Application UI Manager's area entirely.
+The Native MDI View is similar to the Tabbed View, except all documents that belong to this View are displayed as floating windows rather than tabs.
+Each floating document can be maximized to occupy the Application UI Manager’s entire area.
 In this case, other floating windows are hidden beneath this maximized document.

 This View displays its child documents as cards that are called Widgets.
-Widgets can be arranged differently according to the current layout mode.
-End-users can maximize Widgets at runtime.
+Widgets can be arranged differently based on the current layout mode.
+End users can maximize Widgets at runtime.
 A Widget can display different content in regular and maximized states.

 All Views deal with Documents - containers that wrap your custom content.
 Every View operates its own type of Documents with unique settings.
 However, basic Document settings are shared among Documents of all types.

 In this mode, empty Documents receive their content dynamically at runtime, which significantly reduces initial application start-up time.
-You can choose whether to cache loaded Document content, or to re-load it every time a Document activates.
-An optional loading indicator is available for high memory-consuming content pieces.
+You can choose whether to cache loaded Document content, or to reload it every time a Document activates.
+An optional loading indicator is available for high memory-consumption content pieces.

 - In TabbedView, dock panels can be docked as tabs.
 To enable this behavior, the DocumentManager dynamically creates Documents to wrap these panels.